naomideokule/naomideokule.github.io/index.md

   - Bishop's Freshman Shares Life-Changing [Summer Experience](https://www.bishops.com/news-detail?pk=988490) (2018)
   - Visited Dharmasala, India through the Global Leadership Adventure Program for 2 weeks for a community service and photojournalism trip (2018).
-  - Leadership position at the youth committee of Gujarati Association of San Diego involved in organizing various Indian cultural events throughout the year including organizing a 3 hour long [cultural show](https://youtu.be/89fQP4p1Fm0) (2017).
+  - Leadership position at the youth committee (2017) of Gujarati Association of San Diego involved in organizing various Indian cultural events throughout the year including organizing a 3 hour long [cultural show](https://youtu.be/89fQP4p1Fm0) (2017).
   - Performed an hour long Piano Concert at Sunrise Senior living facility (2014).

 ### Photography and Design

-#### Community Service Trip to India to Sambhali Trust Fatima Women’s Empowerment Center (2019)
+#### Community Service Trip to India to Sambhali Trust Fatima Women’s Empowerment Center (Dec 2019)
   - Conducted a three-day long health workshop addressing marginalized and abused women's healthcare concerns
   - Demonstrated the ways in which demanding household chores could be performed to prevent back injury and led a discussion on women’s health issues, like periods, contraception, and protection from domestic abuse
   - [Interviewed](https://youtu.be/-thAIHtPG9g) women directly benefited by Sambhali’s work

-#### Freelance Photography for Community Service (2017 - present)
+#### Freelance Photography for Community Service (3 yrs; 2017 - present)
-  - I freelanced to take [promotional photographs](https://www.bishops.com/news-detail?pk=1053707) for different non-profit organizations
+  - I freelanced to take [promotional photographs](https://www.bishops.com/news-detail?pk=1053707) for different non-profit organizations free of charge
   - Worked for the Gujarati Association of San Diego, Akshaya Patra, and Sambhali Trust
   - Was appointed to take photographs for the Middle School Play at Bishop’s

-#### Sanskruti Vacations, Mumbai (2017 - present)
+#### Sanskruti Vacations, Mumbai (3 yrs; 2017 - present)
   - Help out with creating edits and promotional material for the social media of the travel agency Sanskruti Vacations
   - Website: [www.sanskrutivacations.com](https://www.sanskrutivacations.com/)